kdc.conf(5) 맨 페이지 - 윈디하나의 솔라나라

 (Delta time string.)
 Specifies how often the replica KDC polls

-for new updates from the master.
+for new updates from the primary.
 The default value is 2m (that

 is, two minutes).
 New in release 1.17.